Lion Island (New South Wales): Australian little penguin colony

 Lion Island contains the largest population of Australian little penguins in the Central Coast.
 In 2007, the population was approximately 300 breeding pairs and appeared to be stable.

 A more recent study has suggested that the colony has been in steep decline since the 1990s.
 No primary cause of the decline has been identified.
 By comparison, the colony at Manly in Sydney is believed to be stable.

 Lion Island supports mammalian predators, namely water rats, which have been observed running along the water's edge at night.
 Rat nest depredation has been proven to impact the little penguin population on Granite Island in South Australia.

 In 2012, penguin researchers observed that penguins' feeding trips were much longer than those taken by the population on Bowen Island in the Jervis Bay Territory.

 In 2021, efforts were made to clear storm debris that had washed up ahead of penguin breeding season.

 Access restrictions

 Public access to the island is by permit, provided by the National Parks and Wildlife Service Regional Manager, and is restricted to conservation, education and research purposes.
 No recreational facilities are provided on the island.

-August 2018 Fire
+August 2018 fire

 On the evening of 25 August 2018 it was reported that Lion Island was fully engulfed in flames following a lightning strike.
-Further reports in relation to the impact on the island and the island's fauna are expected.